syncyourcloud/aws-payment-infrastructure-blueprint/README.md

 AWS architectures -Fintech
 # AWS Payment Infrastructure Blueprint

 ⭐ 150+ engineers cloned this repo in the first 5 days.

-Just released the next part in the series.
-The strategic decision analysis.
-Follow along here: https://architectsassemble.substack.com/p/uk-faster-payments-architecture-strategic
+Thank you for your support and will continue to improve and evolve modent financial systems.
+This architecture will evolve over time as we overcome the challenges that we face today in fintech.

+Stay tuned for the next part coming up this weekend: UK Faster Payment Systems: Architecting for Compliance.
+In this part you will receive an understanding of how to approach the compliance with the technical aspect.
+Follow along here for the series: https://architectsassemble.substack.com/p/uk-faster-payments-architecture-strategic

 This is a simplified preview of a production-grade architecture for real-time payment processing, designed using AWS Well-Architected best practices and financial compliance considerations.

-Aligns well with the UK FPS.
+Aligns well with the UK FPS and the AWS Well-Architected Framework.

 🛠️ Part of the Building Tomorrow’s Financial Systems series